 The 33 IT security principles are grouped into the following 6 categories: Security Foundation, Risk Based, Ease of Use, Increase Resilience, Reduce Vulnerabilities, and Design with Network in Mind.
-The principles retain the numbering from the original version of SP 800-37.
+This grouping has resulted in a renumbering of the principles with respect to the original version of SP 800-27.
+The previous numbering is indicated to assist those familiar with the principles using the previous numbering.